mgreter/webmerge/README.md

 Using Webmerge
 ==============
 Documentation not yet done.
 See example directory for hints.
+Call webmerge script with --help to get information about the available command line options.

 Portable version for windows
 ============================